-You fully understand that once a Customer places an Order via an Order Channel, a contract for the supply of goods has been created between you and the Customer directly.
+You fully understand that once a Customer places an Order via an Order Channel, or with the Product or Services, a contract for the supply of goods has been created between you and the Customer directly.
 As a result you are legally obliged to fulfil that order in accordance with the Order details requested by the Customer via the Order Channel.
 If you do not prepare and provide to a customer the Order, you acknowledge that you are in breach of your agreement with the Customer.

 5.2 Acceptance of orders:

 The product will allow you to indicate to the customer if you are not currently taking orders.
 You will ensure that the Product is set to accept all orders during your normal hours of service.
 If you are unable to accept new orders you may either extend your waiting times, set the product to not accept new orders and or close your shop.
 If you find that you have received an order, but you are unable to fulfil that order within a reasonable time, it is your responsibility to inform the Customer and Refund the order as soon as possible.